cschlote/android_device_huawei_hi6250/README.md

 ### Step 4: Building

 Now you will want to apply the repo patches.
-These patches modify code in the ROM to work with this device.
+These patches modify code at other places of the ROM source to work with this device.
 Execute the following commands in a linux terminal:
 ```bash
 cd /home/$USER/lineage/device/huawei/hi6250/patches